ryannjohnson/token-cloak-python/README.md

 "0110010110011010"
 ```

 Layer bits are then added to the token in a specific order.
-In this example, we'll insert `12` as a 4-bit integer at positions 15, 3, 8, and 19, in that order.
+In this example, we'll insert `12` as a 4-bit integer at positions 15, 3, 8, and 19.
 In binary, the decimal `12` is represented as binary `1100`.

 ```py
 "0110010110011010" # Original token